VELOS High Availability¶

 If the environment is not running 100Gb or 40Gb, then the BX110 blade can be configured so that both ports support 4 x 25Gb ports, or 4 x 10Gb ports (total of 8 ports).
 With this many ports, you have the option of adding more ports into the LAG connecting to the upstream switches, and dedicating ports for an HA interconnect LAG between the two VELOS chassis.
 As an example, 4 of the ports could be aggregated together in a LAG and 2 of those ports would go to upstream switch1, and the other two to upstream switch2.
 The remaining 4 ports could be put into another LAG dedicated for the HA interconnect between the chassis.
 The number of ports within the LAGs could be adjusted based on the specific environment requirements.
 As an example, fewer ports for the HA interconnect LAG if mirroring bandwidth is not expected to be too high.
 These ports could be added to the in-band LAG instead.

-As more BX110 blades are added to each VELOS chassis, more options become available, as the restriction of running only one speed/mode is lifted because a second blade could be configured to run at different speeds.
+As more BX110 blades are added to each VELOS chassis, more options become available.
+Initially, there was a restriction of running only one speed/mode per blade, but that restriction was removed in F5OS-C 1.5.1.
 This could allow some ports to run at lowers speeds (4 x 25Gb or 4 x 10Gb) and break out, while other ports are running higher speed (40Gb or 100Gb).

 As additional blades are added, it makes sense to spread the LAG across more blades for added redundancy.
 It is not a requirement to extend the LAG to every blade within a chassis partition, but this can be done to optimize traffic flows and avoid extra backplane traversals.
 Consider the diagram below; where a single LAG on one blade is configured but 2 blades are installed.
 Traffic will enter blade1 and go through a disaggregation process where some traffic may be processed locally on blade1, and other traffic will be sent to the remote blade2.
 Tenant slot configuration will also play into this decision.
 This means an extra hop across the backplane/switch fabrics for transactions to be processed, and then the response having to come back across the backplane to exit the chassis via the LAG.